productized consulting

 Calls, proposals, invoices—the life of a consulting business owner often revolves around administrative tasks instead of focusing on completing projects.
 Even when you finally hook a client and deliver, the project scope changes, you underestimated the budget, and you are hit by sky-high client expectations.

-The solution to the above scenario is productized consulting–a business model that allows you to automate your tasks, spend less time in calls, and more on delivering services.
+If you haven’t thought about the productizing process for your consulting business, now is the time.
+It will allow you to automate your tasks, spend less time in calls, and more on delivering services.

 What is productized consulting?